Eugene Warburg

-Eugene Warburg (1825—1859) was an African-American sculptor.
+Eugene Warburg (c.
+1825—1859) was an African-American sculptor.
 Born enslaved from birth in New Orleans in the mid-1820s, he was legally manumitted by his father, who was also his owner, at four years old.
 Warburg initially apprenticed as a marble cutter and later worked as a sculptor in New Orleans in the 1840s and early 1850s.
 He moved to Europe in 1853, where he worked as a successful sculptor until his death in 1859.

 Early life

-Joseph Eugene Warburg, was born in New Orleans, Louisiana in late 1825 or possibly early 1926.
+Joseph Eugene Warburg, was born in New Orleans, Louisiana in late 1825 or possibly early 1826.
 His father, Daniel Warburg, was a Jewish emigrant from a prominent family in Hamburg, Germany.
 Warburg's mother was Daniel's mistress, Marie Rose Blondeau, a mixed-race enslaved woman from Santiago, Cuba.
 Blondeau's mother was also enslaved by Daniel Warburg.
 Marie Rose was given her freedom after Warburg's birth.
 Warburg was the oldest of his parents five children and was manumitted by his father when he was four years old.
 She died in 1837 at the age of 33, bequeathing three enslaved people to her five children.